statamic/docs/content/collections/extending-docs/addons.md

 }
 ```

-Note the service provider should extend `Statamic\Providers\AddonServiceProvider`, and not Illuminate\Support\ServiceProvider.
-The Statamic subclass provides you with some helpers to reduce boilerplate when compared to stock Laravel.
+You should make sure that your service provider extends Statamic's `Statamic\Providers\AddonServiceProvider`, and not `Illuminate\Support\ServiceProvider`.
+Statamic's `AddonServiceProvider` includes some bootstrapping and autoloading that isn't included with Laravel's service provider.

 ``` php
 <?php